demo04 of Im2mesh package

 We can add more vertices to the interested polygon by repeatedly inserting midpoints to edges.
 We do this by function insertMidPnt.

-polyNew = insertMidPnt( poly );
+polyNew = insertMidPnt( poly, iters );

 plot( polyNew(:,1), polyNew(:,2), 'ko-' ); axis equal